TheSledgeHammer/2.11BSD_X44/README.md

 ## Development:

+### Started:
 - Please read the TODO for an in-depth list.

-Or
+OR

 - Read the README.md in "devel" for in-development concepts planned

-- Top Priority:
-  - Compiling for i386/x86 platform
+### To Start:
+- Package Manager: Port FreeBSD's
+- BSD Installer: Port DragonflyBSD's

 ## Porting: